 So, is this a DIY project that you would try out for your own home decor?

-It’s super simple make and if you have mod podge, a bowl and plastic wrap on hand, you can make one for under 2 dollars with 2 strands of rope from Dollar Tree.
+It’s super simple to make and if you have mod podge, a bowl and plastic wrap on hand, you can make one for under 2 dollars with 2 strands of rope from Dollar Tree.

-You could decoupage the free printable inside the bowl and still use it as a nest during springtime, since the floral moss is easy to use and then remove.
+You could decoupage the free printable inside the bowl and still use it as a nest during springtime, since the floral moss is easy to use, and then remove.

 Let me know down in the comments if you have any questions.
 And, as always, thanks for reading!